joseph-flinn/site/frontend/posts/foundations-of-project-management-part1.md

 process or not.

-In [Part 4](/posts/foundations-of-project-management-part4), we'll examine some tools to measure an organization's project management maturity level and some of actions that can be taken to grow into the next levels.
+In [Part 4](/posts/foundations-of-project-management-part4), we'll examine some tools to measure an organization's project management maturity level and some of the actions that can be taken to grow into the next levels.